-1/05 FUEL EFFECTS ON THE CHARACTERISTICS OF PARTICLE EMISSIONS FROM ADVANCED ENGINES AND VEHICLES injection gasoline vehicles, and three heavy-duty diesel engines covering Euro-3 to
+1/05 FUEL EFFECTS ON THE CHARACTERISTICS OF PARTICLE EMISSIONS FROM ADVANCED ENGINES AND VEHICLES injection gasoline vehicles, and three heavy-duty diesel engines covering Euro-3 to Euro-5 technologies were tested on a range of fuels.

 To update understanding on emissions from road transport, CONCAWE is continuing to assess fuel effects on emissions from new engine/vehicle technologies as they approach the market.
 In this work, two advanced light-duty diesel vehicles, two direct